 • Eminent Domain – This involves the government taking private property from the owner for public use.
 The government compensates the property owner for the real estate.
 However, in many cases, the real estate owner would rather keep their property than let the government have it, which can lead to a legal dispute.

-• Partition Actions – A partition action occurs when real estate is divvied up between joint property owners, because they disagree about how the property should be used.
+• Partition Actions – A partition action occurs when real estate is divided up between joint property owners because they disagree about how the property should be used.

 • Landlord/Tenant Disputes – This involves commercial real estate.
 If a property owner/landlord and a tenant disagree about a matter related to the property that the tenant rents from the landlord, then the matter may eventually have to be resolved through real estate litigation.